You are here

 In one of the most dramatic eras of ownership in professional sports, Jerry Jones’ stewardship of the Dallas Cowboys has brought unprecedented results and success to one of the world’s most popular sports entities.
 His nearly three-decade long journey reached a rare pinnacle with his selection for induction into the Pro Football Hall of Fame as a member of the 2017 class of enshrinees.
 Jones becomes the 15th owner in history to earn a bust in Canton.

 Aside from being one of just three current owners to guide their franchises to at least three Super Bowl titles, Jones’ efforts in the areas of sports marketing, promotion and the development of AT&T Stadium have created a vivid imprint on the landscape of the NFL and the American sports culture.

 The first decade of Jones’ ownership closed with eight playoff appearances, six division titles, four conference championship game appearances and three world crowns as the Cowboys were named the NFL’s Team of the 1990s.
-More recently, the Cowboys have won NFC Eastern Division titles in 2007, 2009 and 2014, while the ‘14 club secured the 13th playoff appearance in Jones’ 27 years of leadership.
+More recently, the Cowboys have won NFC East Division titles in 2007, 2009, 2014 and 2016, while the ‘16 club secured the 14th playoff appearance in Jones’ 28 years of leadership.